iceteast/iceteast.github.io/README.md

-# stolen_project
+# xuanke_form
-It's a project for recognise a handwrite number.
-I downloaded the source code.
-But I forgot where I found it.
-That's all.
+It's a Vue training project.
+Aim to build an App to collect the information.
+With them one can find a team/teammate for a certain course.